All flight path maps/Christchurch to Queenstown

 The Southern Alps generate cloud on the west face but the east-facing lakes and Cook's summit are often clearer.
 Even in overcast conditions you'll likely catch glimpses through breaks.
 The 45-minute flight goes fast — check the weather before you board.

-What is the best side of plane for Christchurch to Queenstown?
+What is the best side for Christchurch to Queenstown?